CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 (c) repair the Goods, on site or otherwise, to the satisfaction of CSIRO.

-5.7 If CSIRO requires Supplier to submit samples of Goods, Supplier must not proceed to bulk manufacture until CSIRO has approved the samples.
+5.5 If prior to the issue of the Purchase Order, CSIRO requires the Supplier to submit samples of Goods, Supplier must not proceed to bulk manufacture until CSIRO has approved the samples.

-5.8 Title in, and risk of loss of or damage to, the goods pass to CSIRO on delivery.
+5.6 Title in, and risk of loss of or damage to, the Goods pass to CSIRO on delivery.

 6.1 The Supplier shall at all relevant times maintain the insurances specified in the Purchase Order or, if not specified, reasonably appropriate insurances in respect of any risks under this Contract.
 The Supplier shall provide certificates of currency of such insurances upon CSIRO’s request which will not be more often that once every 12 months.